 While The Woodhouse Craft Centre will be the data controller for any personal information supplied, we will work with selected partners that provide data processing services to us.
 Examples of these organisations include our website host and IT support.
 In each case we take steps to ensure our suppliers are compliant with The Data Protection Act 2018 and our policies, and are only acting as a data processor and not a data controller.
 This ensures that our service suppliers cannot make use of any personal data they are holding on behalf of The Woodhouse Craft Centre.

 Use of photographs

-Where practical, the Woodhouse Centre will seek consent from individuals before displaying photographs in which they appear.
+Where practical, The Woodhouse Craft Centre will seek consent from individuals before displaying photographs in which they appear.
 If this is not possible (for example, a large group photo), the Centre will remove any photograph if a request is received.
-This policy applies to photographs published on The Woodhouse Centre’s website, social media channels, marketing materials or other publications.
+This policy applies to photographs published on The Woodhouse Crafft Centre’s website, social media channels, marketing materials or other publications.